rwyant/index/Yapper/README.md

 ## SOFTWARE DEVELOPMENT KIT (SDK)
 ### Functionality
 The SDK lets any mobile user create a public, group conversation where ever they are.
-The radius of the chat is customizable, and anyone within that radius can participate in the conversation.
+The radius of the chat is fully customizable, and anyone within that radius can participate in the conversation.

 With Yapper's SDK, there's no need to exchange phone numbers or contact information -- as long as you're within the radius of the conversation you can communcate with other people around you.

 ### Drunk Mode
-Yapper has integrated our location-based group chat feature in [Drunk Mode](https://itunes.apple.com/us/app/drunk-mode-party-app-friend/id628228162?mt=8) as **'Hotspots'**.
+Yapper has integrated our location-based chat feature in [Drunk Mode](https://itunes.apple.com/us/app/drunk-mode-party-app-friend/id628228162?mt=8) as **'Hotspots'**.

 Other _Drunk Mode_ users can keep up with what's going on through a sophisticated system of geofences, push notifications, and most importantly, drunk people!

 ## LESSONS LEARNED
 The founding of an early-stage tech startup brings with it a lifetime of _lessons learned_.
-This BRANCH is meant to be a living, breathing, and constantly evolving representation of that roller-coaster -- come back in a few days to see all the new things that we add!
+This BRANCH is meant to be a living, breathing, and constantly evolving representation of that roller-coaster -- _come back in a few days to see all the new things that we add_!